Ordina-JTech/fordintysa-ci/homepage/html/homepage.md

 which is defined the [`distributionManagement`](https://maven.apache.org/pom.html#Distribution_Management) section of the pom.

 <small>That remote repository for artifact deployment shall not be Maven Central.
-For that you need special privileges (which hardly anyone has) because our good friends at Apache only allow trusted content in their Maven Central repository.<br/><br/>
+For that you need special privileges (which you don't have) because our good friends at Apache only allow trusted content in their Maven Central repository.<br/><br/>
 So what to do then as an organization...
 Where should you store the artifacts you have built yourself?<br/><br/>
 Also, there are open source libraries you might want to use for your project which are not published at Maven Central, but only available at one of the alternative repositories we saw before.